brunomenezes/grails-angular-template/README.md

 ##Dependencies
 + angularJS (We do not provide the base code.)
-+ Jquery (To use the fancy query selector inside the service that we provide to you)
++ Jquery (To use the fancy css selector inside the service that we provide to you)

 ####But how it works ?
 Maybe you heard about the *Resource.groovy class before, and all that awesome dependencies structure that it provides.This plugin works together with the layoutResources.
 I mean behind the stuffs you will use a taglib to bootstrap some stuffs.
 All you're need to do is put `<gat:bootstrap/>` on your main.gsp or whichever layout you want to use.
 Following a simple example of code structure inside a ApplicationResource.groovy